saksaikot/next-js-by-example/next-js-by-example..md

 - It also support hot refreshing, means it will run the updated code after saving.
 - when running the next dev command it will create a `.next` folder, which is used by next to keep temporary build files. we need to remove it from git or any other version controlling system. we need to add the node_modules folder as well.
 - we already build our first next app, which is simply a react page, but how its work is different than the react.

+## 004 Source code

+All codes are in github repository [next blog](https://github.com/mirkonasato/next-blog).all the videos are committed there. to view the commits there is a link under code download button. to view the changes you need to visit the commit link named by the video file.
+In this next-blog there will file up to section 6. to view the code with file you need to visit the commit and then from top right there is a link of `Browse files` to see the files at that point.teacher also talks about the q/a section of udemy but this is not the scope here.